-The Written Jurisprudence Examination assesses an applicant's understanding and knowledge of (a) professional conduct and ethical principles and (b) legislative provisions relevant to the practice of psychology in British Columbia.
+The WJE assesses an applicant's understanding and knowledge of (a) professional conduct and ethical principles and (b) legislative provisions relevant to the practice of psychology in British Columbia.

-The WJE examination is a requirement for applicants applying for Registered Psychologist registration.
+The WJE is a requirement for applicants applying for Registered Psychologist registration.

-The Written Jurisprudence Examination assesses an applicant's understanding and knowledge of:
+The WJE assesses an applicant's understanding and knowledge of: